 Instead of considering a paid webinar software plan as a cost, think of it as an investment.
 While free software has its own value, it won’t get you much closer to hitting your business goals.
 With a small investment in webinars, you can get more up close and personal with your audience and reap some of the many benefits of the advanced features that are offered.

-If you’re still on the fence, make sure to try out a free trial of LiveWebinar.
+If you’re still on the fence, make sure to see the plans and pricing at LiveWebinar.

-It will give you a taste of what you could do with your customers, and we’re sure that you’ll soon grab a paid plan too.
+It will give you a taste of what you can do with your customers, and we’re sure that you’ll soon grab a paid plan too.
 Sign up today to get started!